 Many people don’t realize that someone has stolen their identity until the damage is done.
 However, you may notice certain clues that your identity has been compromised.
 If your bank account statement includes withdrawals that you didn’t make or debt collectors begin calling you about debts that are not yours, your identity may have been stolen.
 As soon as you suspect that you’ve been the victim of identity theft, you should take immediate action to prevent this incident from negatively affecting your life.

 Identity theft victims should collect all relevant documentation to illustrate the nature and extent of the theft.
 Credit reports, bank accounts, and other evidence of the theft can help to build a strong case on your behalf.
 At Thomasson PLLC, we know how stressful this situation can be.
 That’s why we encourage you to contact us as soon as possible so that we can get to work advocating for your rights.
 We’ll help you understand your options for putting an end to this theft, enabling you to get your life back on track.

 If you suspect that you’re the victim of identity theft, Thomasson PLLC is here to help.
-Call our New Jersey (973) 312-0774 or Arkansas (870) 412-4910 office today to get started with a dedicated consumer protection attorney.
+Call our New Jersey (973) 312-0774 or Texas (870) 412-4910 office today to get started with a dedicated consumer protection attorney.